 - Mama Bear: Dinah has a soft spot for children in general and will give extra helpings of pain to anyone responsible for endangering or harming them.
 But that's nothing compared to what she did and was ready to do for the League of Assassins members responsible for kidnapping her adopted daughter Sin.

 - Master Poisoner: Stinger, who was able to deliver a dose of curare exact enough to paralyse Black Canary's vocal cords without doing any additional harm to her.

-- Mrs. Robinson: When originally dating Green Arrow, she was the older of the two.
+- Dinah Drake; when originally dating Green Arrow in the Silver Age, she was the older of the two.
 She was a cougar before they had a word for it!
-On that note, it was highly implied that she had a one night stand with The Ray.

 - Official Couple: Green Arrow and Black Canary.